opsworks-co/terraform-gitlab/docs/UPGRADE-1.0.md

 2. Simplified Access Token Management:
    - Consolidated the creation of GitLab group access tokens into a single resource definition.
    - Removed redundant definitions and optimized the access token creation process.
+3. Fixed projects update when new group is added.

 ## ⚠️ Important Update ⚠️